A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Proof that Assumption holds for various families of distributions

 \subsection{Distribution satisfying a centered $h$-moment condition}

-We conclude the proof of Theorem~\ref{lem::P15} with the families of distributions satisfying a centered $h$-moment condition.
+We now prove Lemma~\ref{lemm::cond_h_cent}, on the families of distributions satisfying a centered $h$-moment condition.
 As in the uncentered case, we consider a positive convex function $h$ satisfying $h(0)=0$ and $\frac{h(|x|)}{|x|^{1+\eta}} \rightarrow + \infty$ for some $\eta>0$.
 Then, a family $\cF$ of distributions satisfying a \emph{centered} $h$-moment condition is defined as follows

 for known constants $B>0, \mu_0^-\in \R$.
 Compared with the previous section (uncentered case), we add the requirement that the means are lower bounded by a known constant $\mu_0^-$, in order use arguments based on compactness.
 For this problem, the lower bound on the regret is defined by the following function,